ics4u-1-2023/.dotfiles/README.md

 - do './setup_script.sh'
 - do 'sudo rm -r .dotfiles'
 - do 'sudo rm .bashrc'
+- do 'gh auth login'
+- do 'gh repo clone .dotfiles'
 - do 'cd .dotfiles'
 - do 'stow .'